 A comparison between UC and NSC graduation records suggests that only UC Santa Cruz failed to report a substantial number of earned degrees among the late 1990s graduation cohorts, while a comparison between NSC and UC major reporting (measured by which students earned STEM degrees) shows that NSC routinely captures more than 90 percent of STEM degree attainment at all campuses throughout the period (conditional on degree reporting in both data sets).
 The six-year graduation and STEM major choice estimates presented in Panel A of Table III are robust when restricted to NSC records only or to NSC records augmented by only UCSC degrees (see Table A-12).
 As a result, differential NSC non-reporting by URM applicants is unlikely to explain the observed degree attainment patterns.
-Moreover, this concern does not extend to the graduate degree estimates; most such degrees are not earned at the same institutions where applicants earned their undergraduate degrees, and NSC coverage was very wide by the time applicants in the sample were earning graduate degrees.
+Moreover, this concern does not extend to the graduate degree estimates; most such degrees are not earned at the same institutions where applicants earned their undergraduate degrees.